-Depending on the strength of the class, this activity may work better if you elicit and write a list of occupations on the board.
+Depending on the strength of the class, this activity may work better if you elicit and create a list of occupations on the board before you start:

 More A2 ESL lesson plans for elementary students

 We hope that you've found a few of these ideas useful.
 Our suggested next lesson is on indefinite pronouns.
 Be sure to check out our complete list of elementary level ESL lesson plans, A2 lower and A2 upper, as well as our entire collection of ESL lesson plans.
 Also, if you are an iOS or Android user, this lesson plan is available for free on the TEFL Handbook app.
 An ESL lesson planner for English teachers.